Maram-Sakr/MyWebsite/content/publication/an-augmented-reality-human-robot-physical-collaboration-interface-design-for-shared-large-scale-labour-intensive-manufacturing-tasks/index.md

   - HF Machiel Van der Loos
   - Elizabeth Croft
 doi: 10.1109/IROS45743.2020.9341119
+publication: In the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2020
+publication_short: IROS 202
 abstract: We present an augmented reality (AR) based interface targeted for programming and collaborating with industrial robots on large-scale labour-intensive manufacturing tasks.
 While it has been shown that the use of